Geography of Africa: Main features

 The average elevation of the continent approximates closely to 600 m above sea level, roughly near to the mean elevation of both North and South America, but considerably less than that of Asia, 950 m.
-In contrast with other continents, it is marked by the comparatively small area of either very high or very low ground, lands under 180 m occupying an unusually small part of the surface; while not only are the highest elevations inferior to those of Asia or South America, but the area of land over 3000 m is also quite insignificant, being represented almost entirely by individual peaks and mountain ranges.
+In contrast with other continents, it is marked by the comparatively small area of either very high or very low ground, lands under 180 m occupying an unusually small part of the surface; while not only are the highest elevations lower to those of Asia or South America, but the area of land over 3000 m is also rather limited, being represented almost entirely by individual peaks and mountain ranges.
 Moderately elevated tablelands are thus the characteristic feature of the continent, though the surface of these is broken by higher peaks and ridges.
 (So prevalent are these isolated peaks and ridges that a specialised term—Inselberg-Landschaft, island mountain landscape—has been adopted in Germany to describe this kind of country, thought to be in great part the result of wind action.)

 As a general rule, the higher tablelands lie to the east and south, while a progressive diminution in altitude towards the west and north is observable.
 Apart from the lowlands and the Atlas Mountains, the continent may be divided into two regions of higher and lower plateaus, the dividing line (somewhat concave to the northwest) running from the middle of the Red Sea to about 6 degrees south on the west coast.

 Africa can be divided into a number of geographic zones: